-The Chair of Governors is Ms Paula Carter and she can be reached by email at email@example.com or in writing, addressed to the school.
+The Chair of Governors is Mr Robert Turner and he can be reached by email at email@example.com or in writing, addressed to the school.

 Staff and Governor email addresses can be found by clicking on the name of the Governor or member of staff.

 Originally from the East Midlands, Robert has extensive experience in the education sector.